SakshiBishnoi/WebScrapper/README.md

 ## 💡 Tips

 - Use `--interactive` for a guided, user-friendly scraping session.
+- Use `--gui` for the most advanced, beautiful scraping experience.
 - Use "auto" as a selector for smart, automatic content extraction.
 - All exports are saved in the `exports/` directory by default.
+- The Log tab shows all terminal output, errors, and progress in real time.

 ---